-Are you someone who sticks to your budget religiously all year but as soon as the holiday season rolls around it all goes out the window?
-There are two little words that cause a majority of people to break their budget towards the end of the year, holiday gifts!
+Are you someone who sticks to your budget religiously all year, but it all goes out the window as soon as the holiday season rolls around?
+Two little words cause most of us to break our budget towards the end of the year: holiday gifts!

 One of the most sensible ways to cut back on holiday stress is by cutting back on the number of gifts you buy.
 It’s time to start shortening your holiday list.

-If you’re smart with how you spend your money the season of holiday shopping, Christmas can really be the most joyous time of the year!
+If you’re smart with how you spend your money during the season of giving, Christmas can really be the most joyous time of the year!

 Here are the BEST tips that will help you save money on holiday gifts this Christmas.

 If you want to have a calm, relaxing, joyous holiday season this year, start by cutting back the number of holiday gifts you buy.
-This will cut down on the amount of money you spend.
+In return, this will cut down on the amount of money you spend.

-The 2 simple tasks below will play a huge factor in achieving your goal and will make this Christmas the BEST Christmas Ever!
+The two simple tasks below will play a huge factor in achieving your goal and will make this Christmas the BEST Christmas Ever!

 During the months leading up to Christmas, whenever you come across extra cash in your wallet, put it in your Christmas fund envelope.
 You’ll be surprised at how much you can save with this simple task.

-It doesn’t matter if it’s October or March, it’s never too early to start your Christmas fund.
-Whenever I come across a 10 or 20 dollar bill that doesn’t have a purpose in my budget, I put it in my Christmas fund envelope.
+It doesn’t matter if it’s October or March; it’s never too early to start your Christmas fund.
+Whenever I come across a ten or 20-dollar bill with no purpose, I put it in my Christmas fund envelope.

-Not being financially prepared for the holidays is a burden.
-Don’t let this happen to you.
+Not being financially prepared for the holidays can be a burden.
+Don’t let it happen to you.

-Have you ever went grocery shopping without a budget or a list?
+Have you ever gone grocery shopping without a budget or a list?
 What was the outcome?

 Does this situation sound familiar?